lazcanogaston/html5bootcamp/README.md

 4. Update the movie listing to allow the user delete movies.

-5. Update the application to use Redux
+5. Refactor the application to use Redux

-6. Update the application to use ReactRouter

 **Tips**
 - First, try to think which should be your app structure (in terms of components).
 - Second, figure out which component should handle the movies.
 - You should create a component when trying to create a view (a view is also a component).
-- To update the application with ReactRouter and Flux you may split out the add logic and the display logic into two views.
-  Also you may provide the data storage (object) responsibility to Flux's storages.

 **Key Points**